Mining Research and Development Projects

 Our technical experts are assisting researchers with the development of an in-depth tool for climate and soil-plant-atmosphere analysis, and to evaluate how climate change is influencing current monitoring, spatial variability, and cover system performance changes with time.

-Robert Shurniak is an expert in the use and development of numerical models as they relate to mine closure planning; specifically, simulating soil-plant-atmosphere and saturated / unsaturated water movement over, around, and through any material or vegetation used in mine operations and closure.
-Since beginning with Okane in 2002, Robert has supervised, managed, and advised on numerous numerical modelling projects.
+Robert Shurniak is a senior engineer based in British Columbia, with expertise in using and developing numerical models as they relate to mine closure planning—specifically, simulating soil-plant-atmosphere and saturated/unsaturated water movement over, around and through any material or vegetation used in mine operations and closure.
+Since 2002, Robert has supervised, managed, and advised on numerous numerical modelling projects.
 Robert has developed over 50 long-term climate databases, accounting for historical climate and predicted future climate change, for a range of sites (arctic to arid) around the world.
-He also has experience designing, installing, and maintaining field monitoring systems and evaluating data from such installations.
+He also has experience designing, installing, and maintaining field monitoring systems and evaluating the results from such installations.

 Robert is the Numerical Modelling Group Leader for Okane and he ensures all modelling projects are completed to Okane’s high standards using state-of-the-art modelling software.
 Research and development of new modelling tools to assist with mine closure are a priority at Okane.
 For example, mine rock storage (MRS) typically generates approximately 80% of a site’s overall acid rock drainage and metal leaching (ARD-ML) load.
 Modelling tools are important for determining the impetus for ARD-ML generation at a given site and to test potential mitigation methods.